There’s a zebra loose in our kitchens!!

 Give the pans a shake every now and then to level the batter off.
 And, after the cakes are baked, level them off with a knife to create flatter tops.
 Why?
 So your layer cake isn’t all topsy turvy!
 You want nice flat-topped surfaces.

 Moving onto the frosting.
 Let me show off my latest obsession: chocolate cream cheese frosting.
 Regular cream cheese frosting is one of my favorites because it’s not as cloyingly sweet as buttercream.
 It’s the creamiest of frostings with a silky smooth and velvet-y mouthfeel.
-With carrot cake, red velvet, hummingbird, banana, spice cake, and pumpkin… it’s just the best!!!
+With carrot cake, red velvet cake, hummingbird, banana cake, spice cake, and pumpkin cake… it’s just the best!!!

 But if we think regular cream cheese frosting is the best, we’re definitely backwards.
 Because this chocolate cream cheese frosting is, in fact, the best in the biz.